 The aim is to give you as much help as possible to stay out of trouble.
 There are lots of youth crime prevention programmes that deal with young people who have either been in trouble, or are 'at risk of offending'.
 Click here to find out more.

-If you get into trouble with the law, your youth offending team will be there to support and supervise you.
+If you get into trouble with the law, your youth offending Service will be there to support and supervise you.
 They will also help your family, if needed.
 They do this in different ways, and can get involved if:

 • you get into trouble with the police or you get arrested